AhemNason/digital-scholarship-toolbox/2-3-journals.md

 ## Finding an Appropriate Journal

-### Establish whether the journal's website and emails seems professional:
+There are a number of different criteria for evaluating the legitimacy of an academic journal.
+This isn't just worth knowing for the possibility of encountering a predatory publisher, but also in determining the quality of a journal's content.

+One excellent place to start is with the resource, [Think Check Submit](http://thinkchecksubmit.org/).
+It's a collaborative product from coalition of scholarly communications groups to help determine a journal's credentials.
+It serves as an excellent starting point.

+Additionally, you may want to consider the following criteria:

+**Evaluating a Journal's Communication**:

 - Respectable spelling, grammar, punctuation?
 - Is journal description well-crafted?
 Does it display an advanced understanding of the matter?
-- Contact information is given?
+- Is contact information is given?
 Does it appear complete and credible?
-- Editor and editorial board listed?
+- Are the editor and editorial board listed?
 Are these recognized experts in the field?
-- ISSN listed?
+- Does the journal have an ISSN listed?
-- Publishes regularly?
-Decent number of articles in each issue?
+- Does the journal publish regularly?
+Are there a decent number of articles in each issue?
 Issues and articles easy to find and access on the website?
-- Peer reviewed?
-Uses accepted peer review processes for this discipline?
+- Is the journal peer-reviewed?
+Does it use accepted peer-review processes for this discipline?
-- Clearly indicates whether APCs (author processing charges) will be applied for accepted manuscripts.
+- Does the journal site clearly indicate whether APCs (author processing charges) will be applied for accepted manuscripts.

-###Look for qualitative signs of reliability and respectability:
+**Potential Tools for Evaluation**:

-*Note*: Use whichever tools are at your disposal at your institution.
+*You can use whichever of these tools are at your disposal at your institution*.

 Check for peer review info, e.g.: